Skjesper/MurderOnTheOrientExpress/README.md

 ## Disclaimer

-Ive used ChatGPT to help with creating the actual content.
+Ive used ChatGPT to help with creating the actual content from the book.

 ##